hoanhan101/ultimate-go/README.md

 ## Project Status

-It is an on-going project.
+It is a work in progress.

 Below are the outline of the all topics.
 Normally, a topic is covered when there is a link, or several links next to it.